The International Trade Blog International Sales & Marketing

 With this program, you can promote your products and services to millions of international buyers, distributors and representatives by listing your company profile on the local websites of the Commercial Service.
 Your company profile will be posted online in the local language and will remain on the site for one year.

 The Commercial Service can help you translate your product description into the local language.
 This online listing is an effective and inexpensive way to gain international exposure and test international markets.

 This service is available in over 60 countries in 15 different languages.
 Visit the FUSE website for more information.

 FUSE is an annual subscription and listings are published online for one year.
 Commercial Service pricing is tiered to reflect their primary mission of supporting small and medium-sized enterprises (SMEs).
 The base participation fee for SMEs is $150 for each set of five markets.

-FUSE listings are sold in sets of five markets (e.g., 5, 10, 15 and 20) with a minimum purchase of $150 required for SMEs.
+FUSE listings are sold in sets of five markets (e.g., 5, 10, 15 and 20) with a minimum purchase of $150 required for small businesses, $350 for medium-sized businesses, and $500 for large business.
 Listings are in English unless otherwise noted.
 A translation fee of $50 per language applies to listings that require translation into the local language.
 The Commercial Service does not provide a discount for translations provided by clients as these translations still have to be reviewed and verified by their overseas translation team.

 Customized Market Research